Master's Degree Programme

 The Master’s degree programme in Mathematics consists of 90 ECTS course activities and projects and a 30 ECTS Master’s thesis.
 With the help of a teacher from the Department for Mathematics, you will compose your individual study programme based on courses from the course catalogue.
 Your programme will depend on your academic qualifications and interests.
 The plan must be approved by the department.

-This is an example of a programme with core courses from Algebra and Geometry/Topology.
-The programme includes 30 ECTS in cryptography offered by the Computer Science department.
+This is an example of a programme with core courses from Algebra and Geometry/Typology.
+The programme includes 30 ECTS in Cryptography offered by the Computer Science department.

 For more information about the individual courses, go to: http://kursuskatalog.au.dk/en/.